HelgeSverre/tailwind-size-migrator/README.md

 ## Usage

 1. Navigate to your project directory
+2. Back up your files (you're going to ignore this anyway)
-2. Run the script with your desired options:
+3. Run the script with your desired options:

 ```bash
 # Use defaults (current directory, .html and .blade.php files)